wdiasjunior/papibaquigrafo/README.md

 # papibaquigrafo

-papibaquigrafo is a cli tool for personal use written in Go to download manga from mangadex, tcb scans and mangabat.
+papibaquigrafo is a cli tool for personal use written in Go to download manga.

+websites currently supported:
+- mangadex
+- tcb scans
+- mangabat

-how to run
+## How to run

 `go run .`